acidb/mobiscroll-docs/docs/react/forms/checkbox.md

 <div className="option-list">

 ## Options
-Explore the following API options that help you easily configure the Checkboxes.
+Explore the following API options that help you easily configure the Checkbox component.

 <Options />

 ## Events
-The Checkboxes ships with different event hooks for deep customization.
+The Checkbox component ships with different event hooks for deep customization.
 Events are triggered through the lifecycle of the component where you can tie in custom functionality and code.

 <Events />

 ## Localization
-The Checkboxes is fully localized.
+The Checkbox component is fully localized.
 This covers date and time format, button copy, rtl and more.

 <Localizations />